ryanvilbrandt/commission_tracker/README.md

 8. Run `scripts/set_god_password.py` to set up DB and God user.
 9. Run `main.py` to start server.
 10. Run `run_update_loop.py` to set up background process to keep DB updated with new commissions.

+# TODO

+* Add email field to commissions and an "Update Email" button for quick updates of the data
+* Add "Update name" button to commissions
+* Add Archive button
+* Add undo Archive/Email/Refund buttons.
+* Add Export Images option.
+Group images by commissioner name/email
+* Add sorting options for the user:
+  * Updated TS
+  * Email
+  * Username
+  * Created TS
+  * Commission ID
+* Add ability to visually group commissions together by user
+* Add "unclick" admin buttons for emailed and refunded
+* Look into hooking Queue Open/Close to the Twitch Overlay
+* Add tracking for which users have websockets open
+* Figure out way to make multiple actions in a row bog things down less.
+  * I think bottle is single-threaded, so may not be able to manage multiple threads.
+  * Switch to pushing updates over the websocket itself?
+Could be single-threaded that way.
+  * Figure out if bottle can be multi-threaded.
+If so, create threading.lock when writing.